-The Placing Programme is not being underwritten.
+The Issue is not being underwritten.

-Proceeds of the Placing Programme
+Proceeds of the Issue

-The Net Issue Proceeds will be invested in accordance with the Company's investment policy save to the extent that some of the Net Issue Proceeds may be retained for working capital purposes, and subject to the availability of sufficient investment opportunities.
-The Company will invest the Net Issue Proceeds in accordance with its investment policy and is likely to apply the Net Issue Proceeds to repay part or all of any amount drawn down under the Revolving Credit Facility and, to use the balance of the Net Issue Proceeds to make further investments.
+The Net Issue Proceeds will be invested in accordance with the Company's investment policy save to the extent that some of the Net Issue Proceeds will be retained for working capital purposes, and subject to the availability of sufficient investment opportunities.

-The Placing Programme Agreement
+The Placing

-The Company, the Manager, the Investment Adviser, the Sponsor and the Joint Bookrunners have entered into the Placing Programme Agreement pursuant to which the Joint Bookrunners have agreed, as agents for the Company, to use their reasonable endeavours to procure subscribers (in certain jurisdictions outside the United States) for the New Shares under the Placing Programme at the Issue Price in return for the payment by the Company of placing commission.
-A summary of the terms of the Placing Programme Agreement is set out in Part 8 of this Prospectus.
+The Company, the Directors, the Manager, the Investment Adviser, NextEnergy Capital SarL the Sponsor and the Joint Bookrunners have entered into the Placing and Offer Agreement pursuant to which the Joint Bookrunners have agreed, as agents for the Company, to use their reasonable endeavours to procure subscribers (in certain jurisdictions outside the United States) for the Ordinary Shares under the Placing at the Issue Price in return for the payment by the Company of placing commission.
+In addition, the Sponsor has agreed to act as the Company's sponsor for the purposes of the Listing Rules in connection with the applications for Admission.
+A summary of the terms of the Placing and Offer Agreement is set out in Part 7 of this Prospectus.

-The terms and conditions which shall apply to any subscriber for New Shares procured by the Joint Bookrunners as a Placee pursuant to the Placing Programme are contained in Part 10 to this Prospectus.
+The terms and conditions which shall apply to any subscriber for Ordinary Shares procured by the Joint Bookrunners pursuant to the Placing are contained in Appendix 1 to this Prospectus.

+Applications under the Placing must be for a minimum subscription amount of £50,000.

+The Offer

-The Company is also offering New Ordinary Shares to investors through the Offer.
-Terms and Conditions applicable to the Offer are set out in Part 11 and the application form and notes on how to complete it are set out at the end of the Prospectus.
-These should be carefully read and investors should consult their respective stockbroker, bank manager, solicitor, accountant or other financial adviser if they are in any doubt about the contents of this Prospectus.
-Application forms must be posted or hand delivered during business hours to Capita Asset Services, Corporate Actions, The Registry, 34 Beckenham Road, Kent BR8 4TU so as to arrive no later than 1.00 p.m. on the Closing Date specified for the Offer, unless extended.
-Applications must be for a minimum amount of £1,000 and in £1,000 multiples.
-Applications are payable in full, in Sterling by cheque or bankers' draft drawn on a UK clearing bank or building society cheque.
-Applications are irrevocable, subject to statutory withdrawal rights.
+The Company is also offering the Ordinary Shares to investors in the UK pursuant to the Offer, however, subject to applicable law, the Company may allot Ordinary Shares on a private placement basis to applicants in other jurisdictions.
+The Terms and Conditions of Application relating to the Offer for Subscription are set out in Appendix 2 to this Prospectus and an Application Form and notes on how to complete such Application Form are set out at the end of this Prospectus.
+The Terms and Conditions of Application is made.

+Investors should consult their respective stockbroker, bank manager, solicitor, accountant or other financial adviser if they are in any doubt about the contents of this Prospectus.
+The Offer for Subscription is not underwritten.
+Application Forms must be posted or delivered by hand (during normal business hours) to Capita Asset Services, Corporate Actions, The Registry, 34 Beckenham Road, Kent, BR3 4TU so as to arrive by no later than 3:00 p.m. on 27 March 2014.
+The Offer will, unless extended, be closed at that time.

+Applications under the Offer must be for a minimum subscription amount of £1,000 and in multiples of £1,000 thereafter.

+All applications for Ordinary Shares under the Offer for Subscription will be payable in full, in sterling, by a cheque or banker's draft drawn on a UK clearing bank or building society cheque.

-The Directors may refuse any application, in their sole discretion.
+The Directors reserve the right to refuse applications for any reason.